-5. Open questions
+4. Open questions

 Numbers can be sorted into three pots depending on whether they exceed, equal or are less than the sum of their proper divisors.
-In a similar way, they can also be sorted on whether they exceed, equal or are less than the number of their recursive divisors.
+In a similar way, numbers can be sorted into pots depending on whether they exceed, equal or are less than the number of their recursive divisors.
 The properties and structure of these two sets of pots have some intriguing parallels.
 This correspondence suggests the possibility of deeper connections between the divisor function and its recursive analog, which I hope others might pursue.

-- 5.1.
+4.1.
 Open questions.
 There are several open questions on this topic, and I list six here.
-The first three concern ample numbers and the last three concern pristine numbers. - Question 1.
-What is the asymptotic density of the ample numbers for large n? - Question 2.
-I computed the least ample number that is odd and the least ample number not divisible by the first two primes.
-Do there exist ample numbers not divisible by the first k primes, for all k? - Question 3.
-If so, what is an efficient recipe for generating the smallest number not divisible by the first k primes? - Question 4.
-What is the asymptotic density of the pristine numbers for large n? - Question 5.
-There are no pristine numbers of the form $2^c p^3$ and $2^c p^5$.
-Are there none for $2^c p^d$, for odd d?
+The first three concern ample numbers and the last three concern pristine numbers.

+Question 1.
+What is the asymptotic density of the ample numbers for large n?

+Question 2.
+I computed the least ample number not divisible by 2 and not divisible by 2 nor 3.
+Do there exist ample numbers not divisible by the first k primes, for all k?

+Question 3.
+If so, what is an efficient recipe for generating the smallest number not divisible by the first k primes?

+Question 4.
+What is the asymptotic density of the pristine numbers for large n?

+Question 5.
+There are no pristine numbers of the form 2^cp^3 and 2^cp^5 .
+Are there none for 2^cp^d , for odd d?
 I have not found any, and have shown that there are at most d-1.